-Purpose: This test serves two audiences.
+Purpose: The Adolescent Personal Style Inventory serves two audiences.

 First, for students it provides them with (a) useful feedback for personal growth and development, along with scores on key personality dimensions. (b) The scores should help them develop a more precise vocabulary for personality so that they can gain more insights into their own and others’ behavior. (c) suggested careers based on personality scores.